|Richard L. Thompson

 2015 L.H.D. - Honorary Degree

-Richard L. Thompson joined the Washington, D.C. office of Akin Gump Strauss Hauer & Feld LLP in June 2014 as senior counsel in the healthcare and pharmaceutical sectors.
+Richard L. Thompson is senior policy advisor in the health care and pharmaceutical sectors at the Washington, D.C., office of Akin Gump Strauss Hauer & Feld LLP.
 Prior to that, Thompson was senior counsel at Patton Boggs LLP in the healthcare and pharmaceutical sectors, following his retirement from Bristol-Myers Squibb Company where he was senior vice president of policy and government affairs.
 He was the vice president for government affairs of Squibb Corporation from 1983 to 1989 and director of Washington Affairs for Abbott Laboratories from 1978 to 1983.
 In addition, Thompson held several senior staff positions in the U.S. House of Representatives, including Republican Staff Director and Counsel to the Government Operations Committee from 1976 to 1978; Minority Counsel to the Subcommittee on Intergovernmental Relations and Human Resources, and the Committee on Government Operations, from 1973 to 1976.
-He was a commissioned officer in the U.S. Army Signal Corps from January 1968 to January 1970, including service in Vietnam, during which he received the Bronze Star, the Army Commendation Medal with Oak Leaf Cluster, Vietnam Service Medal, Vietnam Service Medal, the Vietnam Campaign Medal, and the National Defense Service Medal.
+He was a commissioned officer in the U.S. Army Signal Corps from January 1968 to January 1970, including service in Vietnam, during which he received the Bronze Star, the Army Commendation Medal with Oak Leaf Cluster, Vietnam Service Medal, the Vietnam Campaign Medal, and the National Defense Service Medal.